 6. David and Goliath

-King David was considered to be a man after Gods own heart and are most famous for defeating the giant Goliath when he was only a shepherd boy.
+King David was considered to be a man after Gods own heart and is most famous for defeating the giant Goliath when he was only a shepherd boy.

-The Old Testament, The Book Of 1 Samuel, Chapters 16 and 17.
+The Old Testament; Book Of 1 Samuel, Chapters 16 and 17.